soft-eng-practicum/GameOfDrones/README.md

 - **Team manager/Client liaison**: Sprint planning, and time accounting for the team.
 Communications, demos, and negotiations with client, what was done and planned to handle client's requirements

 **4. Tony Neese**

+- **Code Architecture/Lead Programmer**: Framework, Components, Coding Style
+- **Testing Lead**: Setup testing framework and conventions.
+Use continuous integration to test at each commit/push.